 Specific Stop-Loss At A Glance

-Under a Specific Stop-Loss Policy, an employer may elect for a maximum liability per person on their benefit plan.
-If the claims exceed that point, the Stop-Loss policy will reimburse the employer for the claims in excess of that amount.
+Under a Specific Stop-Loss Policy, an employer may elect for a maximum liability per person on their benefits plan.
+If the claims exceed that point, the stop-loss policy will reimburse the employer for the claims in excess of that amount.

 - The maximum liability employers take on can range from $10,000 to $1 million, and generally fall within 3 to 6 percent of the expected annual claim amount.

 - Under a specific stop-loss policy, employers can be eligible to receive coverage for both medical and prescription drugs.